 To transpose an entire score, at the beginning of the first block enter K (for Key) followed by two explicitly signed digits.
 The first is the distance to transpose (in \internotes); the second is the new key signature.
-When transposing, you should always use relative accidentals, activated by the separate symbol Ar at the start of the first input block (see below).
+When transposing, you should always use relative accidentals, activated by the separate symbol Ar at the start of the first input block (see the section starting on page 16).
 For example, to transpose a piece in C major to E major you would enter Ar K+2+4 at the beginning of the first block.